AKotov-dev/sreditor/README.md

-# SrEditor - Scanner Rules Editor for Mageia Linux
+# SrEditor - automatic rule editor for scanners
 SrEditor designed for automatically inserting rules for scanners that are not in the lists of rules /etc/udev/rules.d/60-libsane.rules

 1. In the list of connected USB-Devices (1), find your scanner that is not recognized when working with XSane and select it with the mouse